Ricoh Auto Half E2 Film Camera Review

 Ricoh Auto Half cameras aren’t as cheap as I expected them to be, given how simple their design is.
 But the build quality explains it.

 This vintage camera usually sells for $100-200, depending on the faceplate design and condition.
-There are versions of this camera that have a faster lens with manual focusing, too, if you like that.
+There are versions of this camera that have a faster lens with manual focus if you prefer that.

 By the way: Please consider making your Ricoh Auto Half E2 camera purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!